JohnTurnerPGH/diy-devs-hexo/source/_posts/learn-javascript.md

 There seems to be less and less gatekeeping around this as time goes on, but there are still plenty of folks who treat learning tech as something that only certain people can learn, or worse yet, only people who fit certain demographics are capable of learning.

 Let me be clear.
-People who believe this, repeat this, or say this, are one of two things:
+People who believe this, repeat this, or say this, are one of two things: stupid or lying.

-Stupid or lying.

-That's it.
+That's all there is to it.

 They might buy into dangerous stereotypes, or maybe they're just lying to themselves, but everything outlined here is learnable by anyone who wants to put the time and effort in.